TheConnMan/TheConnMan.github.io/_posts/2016-01-03-Transient.md

 This means messages can be broadcast to connected clients near instantaneously, so no AJAX polling and no page refresh.

-My first experience with WebSockets was when I build a small trivia game which required all connected sessions to show and hide the trivia question simultaneous.
+My first experience with WebSockets was when I built a small trivia game which required all connected sessions to show and hide the trivia question simultaneous.
 That experience was tarnished by extensive use of Internet Explorer 8 and 9 by many of the users (older versions of IE don't support WebSockets and attempt to fall back to polling, often with poor results), so I hoped this experince would be a little better (and a little less "Enterprise").
 I figured I'd try building the same thing everyone else seems to use WebSockets for: a chat app.

 ## Functionality
 The basic functionality is simple: